 Bea serves as special administrative counsel to the Executive Board and is a life-long ESOL educator, training coordinator, and advocate.

 “The Executive Board seeks to be a voice for those educators who advocate for English Learners and their families.
-To that end, the Board partners with stakeholders to extend an understanding of research, resources, and best instructional practices throughout the community.
+To that end, the Board partners with stakeholders to extend an understanding of research, resources, and evidenced-based instructional practices throughout the community.
 We represent the needs of the students through the leadership provided by college and university professors and school district administrators."